Maikon/personal_blog/_drafts/goals-constraints-burnout.md

 how much of this statement is true.
 Many of the achievements I'm most proud of, if not all, were all due to some constraint being in place.

-Over the last year or so I've been thinking a lot about why am I not as productive or driven as I used to be, especially when it comes to personal development.
+Over the last year or so I've been thinking a lot about why I'm not as productive or driven as I used to be, especially when it comes to personal development.
 Scrolling through my Twitter timeline and reading about all the different achievements of the people I follow amplifies this